lg-neuro/lg-neuro/README.md

 - 👋 Hi, I’m @lg-neuro
-- 👀 I’m interested in neuroscience.
+- 👀 I’m interested in neuroscience
-- 🌱 I’m currently learning some basic coding in C/Phyton and SQL.
+- 🌱 I’m currently learning some basic coding in C/C++/Phyton and SQL
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: @trombrady on Instagram and Twitter
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: co-owner of a sailing garments brand named Caketussy®

 <!---
 lg-neuro/lg-neuro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.